|

 few metres from the summit, we returned fired with enthusiasm

+for more exotic adventures.
 A brief sojourn in Iran kept the flame alive, but work

 commitments prevented another major expedition until